studiomado/query-bundle/.github/CONTRIBUTING.md

 Before open your pull request, you must determine on which branch you need to work.

- * if it contains a bug fix, refactoring or simply some code improvements must be opened against latest minor release branch.
+ * if it contains a fix, refactoring or simply some code improvements must be opened against latest minor release branch.
 If latest stable version is `v2.2.3`, pull request must be opened starting from branch 2.2;

+   * once new branch is merged to version 2.2 a new tag can should be created in this branch.

    * every time new version is released, that version must be merged to the upper minor branch (if exists) until master branch.
 This allow to keep all